evanworks/evanworks.github.io/README.md

 *Sorry, JuicyWatermelon.*

 I did make most of it, though.
 My friend (KingOfSpadesXX, I know it's a dumb name) made a dumb little copy.
-I don't think it works, but here you go: (Don't expect too much)
+I don't think it works, but here you go: (Don't expect too much, it has some goofy-aaa style)

 **A random person's search engine:**
 <a href="https://zoomplex.superhi.hosting">zoomplex.superhi.hosting</a>